-Voxelise is a 3D voxel editor that is designed to be easy and intuitive yet powerful, being the only voxel editor available with both frame-based animation and layers.
+Voxelise was a 3D voxel editor that is designed to be easy and intuitive yet powerful, featuring multiple layers and frame-based animation.

 I originally conceived Voxelise as a tool to make content for Unity game projects that I was working on in my spare time.
 I’d tried a few existing tools such as MagicaVoxel, Qubicle and VoxelShop, but none of them had all the features that I required, or a user interface that I found to be intuitive.